ianmcburnie/a11y-first-workshop/README.md

-# A11Y-First : Web Accessibility Workshop
+# a11y-first-workshop : A Web Accessibility Workshop

+HTML is fully accessible by default, but whenever a developer chooses the wrong tag, wrong ARIA attribute, or adds a line of CSS or JavaScript, they run the risk of breaking that out-of-the-box accessibility.

-The idea of this project it to run a live-coding session starting with an empty HTML file.
-From that starting point the session instructor will progressively build up that page, and several others, introducing many common accessibility principles and techniques along the way.
+Starting completely from scratch, this workshop will progressively build up the UI for a typical eCommerce homepage, sign-in page, and SRP, introducing many common accessibility principles, techniques and gotchas along the way.

+No prior accessibility experience is necessary.

 * [Start](user-content-start)
 * [Chapter 1: Introduces Structure](user-content-chapter-1-introduces-structure)